Trouble with DAR? Learn it with CHUNKS, never forget it again (Conjugation)

 (Hahah, go for it.)

-Por favor cuéntame si esta canción te es familar.
-(Please tell me if this song is familiar to you.)
-It was huge for my generation and I wonder what the scope of it was.
+Please tell us if this song is familiar to you.
+It was huge for a generation and we’re wondering what the scope of it was.

 All throughout this video you’ve seen the word dale on its own.
 Cada vez que la dije pensé en esta canción (Every time I said it I thought about this song.)
 It holds a special place in the reggaeton world as one of the classics.